metal3-io/metal3-docs/design/metadata-handling.md

 #### Dynamic secret creation

-In the case where the Metal3Machine is created with a `dataTemplate` value, the Metal3Machine reconciler will fetch that object (or wait until it exists if it does not exist yet) and add the Metal3Machine in the ownerReferences of the Metal3DataTemplate.
+In the case where the Metal3Machine is created with a `dataTemplate` value, the Metal3Machine reconciler will create a *DataClaim* for that object.

-The Metal3DataTemplate would then be reconciled, and its controller will create an index for this Metal3Machine if it does not exist yet, and create a Metal3Data object with the index and the Metal3Machine in the ownerReference.
+The *DataClaim* would then be reconciled, and its controller will create an index for this *DataClaim* if it does not exist yet, and create a RenderedData object with the index.
+Upon success, it will set the *ready* field to true, and the *renderedData* field to reference the *RenderedData* object.

-The Metal3Data reconciler will then generate the secrets, based on the index, the Metal3DataTemplate and the machine.
+The RenderedData reconciler will then generate the secrets, based on the index, the Template and the machine.
 Once created, it will set the status field `ready` to True.

-Once the metal3Data object is ready, the Metal3Machine controller will fetch the secrets that have been created (one or both) and use them to start provisioning the BareMetalHost.
+Once the RenderedData object is ready, the Metal3Machine controller will fetch the secrets that have been created (one or both) and use them to start provisioning the BareMetalHost.